czhao-dev/verilog-mini-cpu/README.md

 # Mini 4-bit ALU-Based CPU in Verilog

 This is a modular Verilog hardware design project that implements a simplified, CPU-like system using a 4-bit Arithmetic Logic Unit (ALU), a two-register register file, and a control unit.
-It's designed to be easy to simulate, understand, and extend — making it a great educational tool and portfolio piece.

 ## System Overview